Positioning the Pieces

 Surprise your audience, but don’t cheat them.
 They’ll know the difference, and so should you.

 Many thanks for reading this article.
 We hope it was interesting, informative and entertaining.
 Follow us on social media or share our content on your own pages.
-It helps us grow so we can create more free content to help you.
+It helps us grow so we can create more free content for you.